eduardohurbinadev/aws-practicioner/CoreServices/ComputeServices/README.md

 - Supports a specific set of technologies
 - Leverages existing AWS services
 - Only pay for the other services you leverage
 - Handles provisioning, load balancing, scaling, and monitoring.

+## Supported Application Platforms
+- Java
+- .NET
+- PHP
+- Node.js
+- Python
+- Ruby
+- Go
+- Docker

 ## Features
 - Monitoring